dart-ecosystem/ioc.dart/README.md

 If you looking for a package that is light-weight and provide production-ready of inversion of control, then this package is right for you.

-This package provides only 2 api, easy to learn and use,  but definitely fits most use case in your flutter project.
+This package provides only 2 main api, easy to learn and use,  but definitely fits most use case in your flutter project.

 If you are a server developer developing small or medium scale project, it's very likely you want to use this package.
 However, large scale project may need more powerful heavy-weight IoC library.